daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_primaveraconnectortutorial.md

 Based on a simple Employee management scenario, this tutorial shows a real scenario of how easily OMNIA can use information from an external data source, using the Omnia connector to access data located on-premises.

-This tutorial is an advanced implementation of the [data sources tutorial](omnia3_datasourcetutorial.html) In order to understand how data sources work, please read [this section of the documentation](omnia3_modeler_datasources.html).
+This tutorial is an advanced implementation of the [data sources tutorial](omnia3_datasourcetutorial.html) in order to understand how data sources work, please read [this section of the documentation](omnia3_modeler_datasources.html).

-On the first tutorial area (CRUD Operations), we are going to evaluate how to interact with an external data source, by reading and manipulating its data.
+On the CRUD Operations tutorial area, we are going to evaluate how to interact with an external data source, by reading and manipulating its data.

 As our custom data source, we are going to use the [PRIMAVERA ERP V9](https://pt.primaverabss.com).